jondagamkd/react_portfolio/README.md

 ## Description

+-Be adviced this repo was copied from a root github repo that was error-ing when deploying as a react app on guthub pages.
+The old repo can be found he [HERE](https://jondagamkd.github.io/)

 I am a full stack developer in training currently looking for employment.
 Please click the link below to see my current portfolio and feel free to browse my current projects.
 If you are a potential employer or if you have any questions, please e-mail me at <johntaylorwoodland@gmail.com>